-The Veterans Covenant Healthcare Alliance (VCHA) is a group of over 40 providers that aim to improve the healthcare that veterans receive from the NHS.
+The Veterans Covenant Healthcare Alliance (VCHA) is a group of more than 40 providers aiming to improve the healthcare veterans receive from the NHS.

 Veteran Aware hospitals will help provide integrated care and a single source of advice to veterans on the support available to them and I want to see this initiative rolled out across the country.